HaolingPu/HaolingPu/README.md

 # Hi there 👋 This is Haoling

 My name is Haoling, and I’m a first year master student in MS in Artificial Intelligence and Innovation @ Carnegie Mellon University (2025-2027)
-🌱 I’m currently looking for a 2026 summer SDE/MLE internship.
+🌱 I’m currently looking for a 2026 summer SDE/MLE internship

 ### 🏫 Current Work
 - 🔬 Building state-of-the-art Simultaneous Machine Translation at CMU Professor [Li's Lab](https://leililab.github.io/).